artprojectgroup/woocommerce-apg-sms-notifications/readme.txt

 * Initial version.

 == Upgrade Notice ==
+= 3.2.0 =
+* Gateway cleanup and migrations.
+If you use Clockwork, Solutions Infini, Twizo or MobTexting, please review your SMS gateway settings: the first three now use their successor provider (TextAnywhere, Kaleyra, Silverstreet) and require new credentials; MobTexting has been removed.
 = 3.1.0 =
 * Fixed empty order variables (*order_total*, *order_tax*, etc.) when HPOS is enabled.
 = 3.0.0 =